jasonsavage2/application.js/README.md

 ## Support

 If you have any comments, suggestions or general feedback, let me know!
-I've used this script on a bunch of smaller projects but I'm sure there is room for improvment.
+I've used this script on a bunch of smaller projects but I'm sure there is room for improvement.

 This script was created and is maintained by: [Jason Savage](jason.savage2@gmail.com)